Griffiths heights and pencils of hypersurfaces: Pencils of hypersurfaces in the projective space

-\begin{theorem} Let $C$ be a connected smooth projective complex curve with generic point $\eta$, $E$ a vector bundle of rank~$N+1$ over $C$, and $H \subset \PP(E) $ an horizontal hypersurface of relative degree $d$, smooth over $\C.$ If $\pi_{\mid H}$ has only a finite number of critical points, all of which are non-degenerate, then the reduced $0$-cycle in $H$ defined by the set of critical points $\Sigma$ satisfies the equality in $\CH_0(C)$:
+If $\pi_{\mid H}$ has only a finite number of critical points, all of which are non-degenerate, then the reduced $0$-cycle in $H$ defined by the set of critical points $\Sigma$ satisfies the equality in $\CH_0(C)$:

 Moreover, we have the following equalities in $\CH_0(C)_\Q$:

 and:

 and the following equality of rational numbers: